I have a vacant shopfront

 Sample pop-up occupancy licence clauses

 As a property owner, you can consider and use the sample pop-up occupancy licence clauses as a guide.
 This will help to minimise administrative and legal costs and allow you to organise the temporary occupation of the pop-up space as quickly as possible.

 Help finding a pop-up tenant

 Council maintains a register of emerging businesses that are interested in utilising pop-up spaces to help them grow.
-Council’s Small Business Liaison Officers can work with you to help find a suitable tenant for your space.
+Council’s Business Liaison Officers can work with you to help find a suitable tenant for your space.